savannahostrowski/cinest/README.md

 You will need API keys for [OMDb API](https://ombdapi.com/) (free!) and [OpenAI](https://platform.openai.com/overview).
 Once you get these, store them in a `.env` file in the root of the project as `OMDB_API_KEY` and `OPENAI_API_KEY`.
 1. Create venv or open in Dev Container
 1. Install deps via `pip install -r requirements.txt`
-1. In root of project (`/`), run `docker-compose up -d` to run the API and database in containers for local development
+1. In root of project (`/`), run `docker-compose up` to run the API and database in containers for local development

 ## Azure Developer CLI